We already covered the first great "weaning" I had to do with benzos (Xanax, Ativan, Valium) at our CBD for benzo withdrawal article.

 Again, learn all about neurogenesis CBD and the hippocampus here.

-So...that's the primary lever by which SSRI's might affect anxiety and depression.
+So...that's the primary lever by which SSRI's might affect anxiety and depression (till they don't due to tolerance).

 Of course, serotonin levels alone can also have an effect.